laeof/Wpf-Calc/README.md

 # Wpf-Calc

-Laboratory work to learn about Wpf graphical subsystem created on C# .Net Framework 4.7.2
+Practice work to learn about Wpf graphical subsystem created on C# .Net Framework 4.7.2

 Here is appearance